The History of the Collegiate Academy

 The poster should include the following: title (including authors and addresses), abstract, introduction, purpose, results, discussion, and conclusion.
 Lettering should be large and legible.
 The overall poster size should not exceed 48" X 48".
 Finally, authors should supply a sufficient backing so the poster will stand upright on a table or easel.
 Note: These instructions conform to the guidelines for posters provided to Oklahoma Research Day participants.

-Posters should be displayed from 9:00 a.m. to 2:00 p.m.
+Posters should be displayed prior to the start of the poster session .
 Student poster competitors should stand by their posters during the judging period (time to be announced in the Meeting Program).

 The Academy awards the best overall poster presentation.
 Recipients of this award receive a certificate and free annual membership to OAS.
 Sample judging forms for the undergraduate poster presentations can be found on the Archives page.